 Radiation Levels in Air Fryers

 According to the National Cancer Institute, non-ionizing radiation includes visible, infrared, and ultraviolet light; microwaves; radio waves; and radiofrequency energy from cell phones.
-Most types of non-ionizing radiation have not been found to cause cancer.
+Non-ionizing radiation has been linked with an increased risk of cancer.

 This article points to evidence that excessive exposure to magnetic fields from power lines and other sources of electric current increases the risk of development of some cancers and neurodegenerative diseases.